- March 28, 2017

 If you have been involved in an amusement park accident, you should first make sure your medical needs are met.
 But it is also vital to obtain legal representation as soon as possible in order to file a personal injury claim.
 You may be entitled to medical expenses, compensation for pain and suffering, loss of income, and more.

 Neale & Fhima practice personal injury law in Orange County and Southern California.
-If you have been injured as a result of an accident at an amusement park, contact us for a free consultation to evaluate your claim.
+If you have been injured as a result of an accident at an amusement park, contact our experienced accident claim lawyers for a free consultation to evaluate your claim.